-- a. that in order to implement Article 9 Clause (5) of the Regulation of the Minister of Research, Technology, and Higher Education on Yogyakarta State University Statutes, as well as to improve the process and result of the academic programs, there needs to be a legal foundation in the academic program implementations; - b. that by taking into account the inputs during the Yogyakarta State University Leadership Meeting on March 13, 2017, there needs to be a consideration on several proposed suggestions on the amendment in the Yogyakarta State University academic regulation: - c. that based on the considerations as stated in the letter (a) and letter (b), there needs to be a Rector's Regulation on the Yogyakarta State University Academic Regulation;
+- a. that in order to implement Article 9 Clause (5) in the Regulation of the Minister of Research, Technology, and Higher Education No. 35/2017 on Yogyakarta State University Statutes, as well as to improve the process and result of the academic programs, there needs to be a legal foundation in the academic program implementations; - that by taking into account the inputs during the Yogyakarta State University Leadership Meeting on January 15, 2019, there needs to be a consideration on several proposed suggestions on the amendment in the Yogyakarta State University academic regulation; - c. that based on the considerations as stated in the letter (a) and letter (b), there needs to be a Rector's Regulation on the Yogyakarta State University Academic Regulation;